Therapy Program- ITP

 in treatment strategy.

-includes the ability to maintain positions, and to recover
+ability to maintain positions, and to recover and react from

-Coordination is the ability to smoothly execute a movement
+the ability to smoothly execute a movement through space.

-through space.
-These skills are essential in order to
+These skills are essential in order to maintain different

-maintain different positions as well as to be able to move
+positions as well as to be able to move through different

-coordination depend on the interaction of multiple body organs
+on the interaction of multiple body organs and systems including

-and systems including the eyes (visual system), ears (auditory
+the eyes (visual system), ears (auditory system), spatial

-nervous system (ability of motor learning and motor control,
+(ability of motor learning and motor control, and motor processing),

 using TheraSuit® and TheraSuit Method®, and Universal